ogotoh/spaln/README.md

 not specified, *MAX_GENE* is also estimated from the genome size.
   <u>Don't forget to specify *MAX_GENE* if xxxgnm.gf represents only a part of the genome!!</u>  Otherwise, *MAX_GENE* may be seriously underestimated.
  * Options : (default value)
-   * -g: The outputs are gzipped.
+   * -g: The outputs except for X.grp are gzipped.
    * -t*N*: Number of threads.
 (1)
    * ~~-E: Generate local lookup table.~~
    * -yX:    Format for remote queries (more sensitive but less economic than default)